THE FOLLOW THROUGH

 However at this point the right shoulder is much lower than the left shoulder, the left leg is almost fully straightened and the hips are partially facing the target area.

-As the ball is struck, the hip movement must continue to force the whole body to turn to fully face the target area at the same speed the club head is moving towards the target area whilst balanced on a slightly straightening left leg, thus swinging the club head through the contact area.
+As the ball is struck, the hip movement must continue to force the whole body to turn to fully face the target area at the same speed the club head is moving towards the target area whilst balanced on a continually straightening left leg, thus swinging the club head through the contact area and forcing the arms to follow the flight of the ball.

-I cannot stress too strongly that the whole body must continue to turn to fully face the target area until the end of the follow through movement.
-Failure to do so will result in hooking the ball severely to your left.
+I cannot stress too strongly that the hip action must continue to force the upper body unit to rotate whilst the hips turn to fully face the target area until the end of the golf swing

-From this point onwards, the whole body rotates as a very solid one piece unit into the follow through whilst balanced on the straight left leg.
+From this point onwards, the whole body rotates as a very solid one piece unit to fully face the target area whilst balanced on the straight left leg.

 If you wish to make a donation towards the upkeep of this site, please click the button below.